ads91/riskengine/README.md

 where

-- *libor* (can be any name) is a user-defined name that prescribes some meaning to the curve,
+- *curve_a* (can be any name) is a user-defined name that prescribes some meaning to the curve,
-- *tenors* is a required key and lists the dates of the curve and
+- *tenors* contains a list of the dates of the curve and
-- *rates* are the rates which are sequantially associated with the tenors listed above (the list must be the same length as the tenors).
+- *rates* is the list of rates which are sequantially associated with the tenors outlined above.

+*Note: the length of the tenors list and rates list in a curve entry must be the same.*

 ## Future enhancements